EpicAchal/QuickMaps/README.md

 # QuickMaps
-A Fluent Design Maps application that is very basic
+A Fluent Design Maps application that is very basic.
+It services as a map viewer.
+It has a 3D rendering mode where you can see builings and terrain contours in 3 Dimensions.
+In addition, it can show your location.
+This app is very simple and has a gradient effect in the OOBE, the What's New prompt and the About Page.
+Feel free to modify it and add any improvements that you can to this application.